 My Mini Venus of Cupertino ipad docking station is finally available.
-Find more at: VENUS.io
+Find more at: EATON.london

 The Venus of Cupertino, my iPad docking station, is just back from a busy week at the London Design Festival.
 She received countless oogles, smiles, and appreciation over the four days.
 She was even chosen as the top design at the festival by a prominent online design & lifestyle magazine.